 School personnel may not give personal gifts to students.
-It is acceptable for school personnel to offer tokens of small value for certain tasks, competitions or as a special treat for the whole class.
+It is acceptable for school personnel to offer tokens of small value for certain tasks, competitions or as a special treat for the whole class (e.g. sweet treats, small toys or stationary).

-- Ensure that gifts received or given in situations which may be misconstrued are declared - Ensure that gifts of significant value are declared

-- Generally, only give gifts as part of an agreed reward system - Where giving gifts other than as above, ensure that these are of insignificant value and given to all students equally.
+- Ensure that gifts received or given in situations which may be misconstrued are declared - Ensure that gifts of significant value are declared - Generally, only give gifts as part of an agreed reward system - Where giving gifts other than as above, ensure that these are of insignificant value and given to all students equally.